 eduPersonTargetedID — This should be used as the primary identifier, to match an incoming user against an existing record in an application's data store.
 This attribute is guaranteed to never change for a user.

 displayName — This is the most appropriate name to show in the web interface, to identify the user and show that they are logged in.
-Note: do not rely on any specific format for displayName.
-Any attempts to validate names will create problems for those users who do not fit the chosen patterns and; this will invariably occur.
+Do not rely on any specific format for displayName.
+Attempts to validate names will create problems for those users who do not fit the chosen patterns and this will invariably occur.

 mail — Only collect if there is a need to message the user, or use as a secondary identifier.